Home / About Us / CECAN Team / Betheney Wills

 Betheney Wills

-Betheney’s career started in Marine Biology, studying for a BSc in Marine Biology and Oceanography from Plymouth University and a Msc in Aquatic Biology and Resource Management from Exeter University.
-Betheney worked as the Volunteer coordinator and hatchery technician at the National Lobster Hatchery whilst undertaking her MSc research on container culture as a stock enhancement technique for European Lobster.
-To ensure the project was a success Betheney gained cooperative support from academics, conservation charities, local fishermen, Harbour and local authorities.
-The project was published in Aquaculture journals.
-Prior to her PhD studies Betheney was employed by the National Oceanography Centre as a Marine Biology Technician.
-This role involved supporting and conducting scientific research in the Aquarium and as crew on research vessels.
+Betheney’s career started in Marine Biology, with a BSc in Marine Biology and Oceanography from Plymouth University and a MSc in Aquatic Biology and Resource Management from Exeter University.
+Betheney worked as the Volunteer coordinator and hatchery technician at the National Lobster Hatchery whilst undertaking her MSc research on natural stock enhancement of European Lobster.
+Prior to her PhD, Betheney worked for the National Oceanography Centre as a Marine Biology Technician, supporting and conducting scientific research in the Aquarium and as crew on research vessels.

 Publications: